jezen/keter/README.md

         chain-certificates: []
 ```

-If you don't have your certificates bundled in one `.crt` file, you should add the other certificates in the following order:
+If you don't have your certificates bundled in one `.crt` file, you should add
+the other certificates in the following order

 ```yaml
       ssl: